-Unless we act now, it could soon become much more difficult for immigrants building new lives in the United States to access health care, find housing or feed their families.
-Here’s what you need to know:
+On October 10, the Department of Homeland Security proposed a policy change that would make it much more difficult for immigrants building new lives in the United States to access health care, find housing, or feed their families.

 Frequently Asked Questions